 Utilities employ large workforces within energy production, transmission and maintenance.
-These workforces tend to have higher union affiliation in comparison to other occupations making them better arranged for engagement and widespread workforce development efforts.
+These workforces tend to have higher union affiliation in comparison to other occupations, making them better arranged for engagement and widespread workforce development efforts.
 This arrangement can be leveraged to enable the accelerated re-training, upskilling, and redeployment of affected labor forces, which is essential to fully realize the benefits of the utility transition.
 Currently, there are not enough skilled workers to fill vacancies within the solar and wind industries.
 Companies that position themselves as first movers and actively engage with workers and unions can efficiently retrain employees in areas like solar installation and wind turbine maintenance and reap significant benefits.
 Conversely, companies that drag their feet are in jeopardy of exacerbating hardships on workforces and becoming laggards in the sector.

-Investor Perspectives on Just Transition in the Electric Utilities multi-dimensional strategies are developed and implemented.
+Investor Perspectives on Just Transition in the Electric Utilities

+Investors are increasingly seeking information from electric utility companies on their just transition plans and policies to better understand how they intend to manage the risks and opportunities associated with the transition.
+Due to the vital role the sector plays in decarbonizing the economy, it is essential that robust multi-dimensional strategies are developed and implemented.
 Misguided actions to address climate goals have the potential to create negative externalities for customers, investors, workers, communities, and ecosystems.
 Utility companies looking to align with a low carbon future must take steps to ensure they approach transition utilizing an equity lens that seeks the consent and participation of key stakeholders when shaping plans, policies, and activities.